Lenivaya/st/README.md

 + Compatibility with `Xresources` and `pywal` for dynamic colors.
 + Default [gruvbox](https://github.com/morhetz/gruvbox) colors otherwise.
 + Transparency/alpha, which is also adjustable from your `Xresources`.
-+ Default font is system "mono" at 14pt, meaning the font will match your system font.
++ Default font is system "mono" at 12pt, meaning the font will match your system font.

 ## Other st patches

-+ Vertcenter
++ Boxdraw
-+ Scrollback
++ Ligatures
 + font2
-+ updated to latest version 0.8.2
++ updated to latest version 0.8.4

 ## How to configure dynamically with Xresources